 You’ll gather up-to-date data

 If you don’t have clear answers to these questions, consider the benefits of a comprehensive research effort.
-Gathering updated data will help you understand what you need to be updating—and why.
+Gathering updated customer data will help you understand where your modernization efforts should focus—and why.

 You’ll understand existing content, gaps, and how to create content faster